espositomarco/reproducible-slide-pres/README.md

 # A reproducible slide presentation about reproducibility

-This repository host the source code for the slides used for a talk about reproducibility in scientific research within the 2021 DiDo Workshop held in Bertinoro, Italy.
+This repository host the source code for the slides used for a talk about reproducibility in scientific research within the 2021 Sapienza CS DiDo Workshop held in Bertinoro, Italy.

 The slides use [Marp](https://marp.app/), a Markdown presentation ecosystem.

 The goal of all this is to make it possible and easy to reconstruct the workflow for building the slides.

-Additionally, you can use this repository as a boilerplate for building slide presentations using Marp.
+Additionally, you can see this repository as a boilerplate for building slide presentations using Marp.

 ## Building the presentation

 The easiest way to compile the slides to the HTML or the PDF format is the use the *Docker* container image provided by the authors of Marp.

-You can use the ```compile_linux.sh``` and the ```compile_win_macos.sh``` scripts to compile the slides, depending on your operating system.
+You can use the ```compile_<OS>.sh``` scripts to compile the slides, depending on your operating system.

 ### Usage

-On Linux run the following command
+On Linux, run the following command

 ```$ ${REPO_HOME}/compile_linux.sh pitchme.md```